rencreations/atlas/docs/notes/development-log.md

 - 2025-08-26 — Discussed rollback safety and monitoring coverage.
 - 2025-08-31 — Parked the refactor proposal; not worth the churn right now.
 - 2025-09-05 — Decided the extra dependency is not justified yet.
+- 2025-09-05 — Parked the refactor proposal; not worth the churn right now.